 Extend your right arm to your side with your right palm facing away from your body.
 Contract your triceps as you maintain the stretch for 10 to 15 seconds.
 Tilt your head to you left to increase the stretch if needed.
 Repeat the stretch on the opposite side, and repeat it for 2 to 3 sets.

-Active stretching has its place in general fitness and rehabilitation.
-Given the small number of studies and reviews about stretching relative to other types of stretching, like dynamic and passive, active stretching could be a part of warm-ups or a gradual way to regain strength and delay muscle atrophy if you are injured.
-However, most of the studies on humans focus on the knee and hip joints, so no one is really certain about how muscles in the torso would respond to active stretching compared to the limbs.
+Conclusions about active stretching has its place in general fitness and rehab.
+Given the small number of studies and reviews about active stretching relative to other types of stretching, active stretching could be a part of warm-ups or a gradual way to regain strength and delay muscle atrophy if you are injured.